Investors, economists brace for new dangerous game: parsing Trump's words

-NEW YORK Move over, Janet Yellen.
+NEW YORK (Reuters) - Move over, Janet Yellen.
 The Federal Reserve chief has a challenger for the title of speaker most scrutinized by Wall Street, and it's Donald Trump.

 All new U.S. President-elects are closely monitored by the financial community for clues about what their policies mean for markets.
 But Trump's speaking style, often using enthymemes or incomplete sentences that leave room for interpretation, along with vague or contradictory campaign promises make him all the more challenging to decipher.